kingston/ktam-tools/README.md

 ## 2. `@ktam/lint-react`

-**This is a Work in Progress - does not currently exist**

-This package provides ESLint and Prettier configurations specifically for React applications, extending the base Node.js configuration with React-specific rules and practices.
+This package provides ESLint and Prettier configurations specifically for React and Astro applications, extending the base Node.js configuration with React-specific rules and practices.

 ### Features:

 - ESLint rules for React, JSX, and modern JavaScript/TypeScript.
 - Integration with popular React linting plugins.
 - Prettier setup that works with React and JSX.
+- Astro support.

 ### Installation: